dataronio/CarND-Traffic_Sign_Classifier-P2/writeup.md

 #### Pre-process the Data Set (normalization, grayscale, etc.) ####

 Previous researchers have found that grayscaling the color images does little damage to accuracy and is easier to train.
 Normalization of neural network inputs to a small range such as [-1,1] centered about zeros improves the scaling of the weights and thus inproves the convergence of gradient descent.
-Following these best practices I grayscale the images using standard OpenCV functions and normalize be simply subtracting by 128.0 followed by dividing the result by 128.0.
+Following these best practices, I then grayscale the images using standard OpenCV functions and normalize be simply subtracting by 128.0 followed by dividing the result by 128.0.
 This normalizes image data which is in the range [0, 255] into the range [-1, 1].

 Here is an example of grayscaling an image in this dataset: